 Merger Agreement.
-Under the terms of an agreement and plan of merger and reorganization dated June 20, 2006, we acquired all of the outstanding capital stock of Enerdyne Technologies, Inc. Enerdyne is now our wholly owned subsidiary.
-As part of the aggregate purchase price, we issued to the selling stockholders an aggregate of 744,104 shares of our common stock.
-We also agreed to register for resale the 744,104 shares of our common stock offered by the selling stockholders in this prospectus (of which 97,055 shares are only transferable to the selling stockholders under the make whole provision described below).
-In connection with the acquisition, we entered into an escrow agreement with the selling stockholders under which 67,226 of the shares of common stock issued to the selling stockholders under the merger agreement.
+Under the terms of an agreement and plan of merger and reorganization dated February 16, 2007, we acquired all of the outstanding capital stock of Intelligent Compression Technologies, Inc. (ICT).
+ICT is now our wholly owned subsidiary.
+As part of the aggregate purchase price, we issued to the selling stockholders an aggregate of 416,727 shares of our common stock.
+We also agreed to register for resale the 437,564 shares of our common stock offered by the selling stockholders in this prospectus (of which 20,837 shares are only transferable to the selling stockholders under the make whole provision described below).